Costa Rica Entry Requirements – Visas, Shots, & More!

 We have a full guide to landing in San Jose and a full guide to Liberia International Airport to help you with stuff like ground transportation, exchanging money, etc.

-What is it like to go through Customs at the borders?
+What is it Like to Go Through Border Control at the Land Borders?

 We have only had one major issue entering the country.
 Well, actually, I had the major issue.
 Thomas has never had any problems.